xtuml/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 files.
-The Xtext editor validates that each declared activity in a `.mod` file has a corresponding definition, so to take a step back and store MASL in `.xtuml` files would result in Xtext warnings that no implementation could be found.
+The Xtext editor validates that each declared activity in a `.mod` file has a corresponding definition, so to take a step back and store MASL in `.xtuml` files would result in Xtext warnings that no implementation could be found for declared activities.

 5.3 Conclusions

 The second option (5.2) shall be taken.
-It presents far less of a risk with much more manageable and predictable challenges, and it does not sacrifice the progress that has been made in the persistence of action language separate from structure.
+It presents far less risk with much more manageable and predictable challenges, and it does not sacrifice the progress that has been made in the persistence of action language separate from structure.